filipekojak88/pands-weekly-tasks/README.md

 ## Get Started

-<div style="text-align: right">To understand better the tasks have a look at the section About These Tasks below and start by reading through each one of the Weekly Tasks in numerical order.
+<div style="text-align: justify">To understand better the tasks have a look at the section About These Tasks below and start by reading through each one of the Weekly Tasks in numerical order.
 Once you have a glimse of what the task is about then you can either go to a specific program to undestand the steps adopted to build up the script by reading through the comments provided or you can run the program in a Python interpreter and have fun by testing them out.</div>

 ## About These Tasks